sunflsks/sprobbler/README.md

 # Spotify Sprobbler

-## just a leraning experiment for psql and flask among other things

 ## The ultimate goal of this project it to be a functional last.fm clone, except instead of a website interface it delivers the information through SwiftUI

 ## TODO: